silvermoonscale/modmaildiscordbot/README.md

-Certainly!
-Here's an example of a README file for the ModMailBot project:

 # ModMail Bot

 ModMail Bot is a Discord bot designed to simplify communication between server staff and users.
 It provides a streamlined and organized approach to handling user queries, support requests, and feedback.